Energy-Based Models for Continual Learning: Experiments

 When applying continual learning in real life, boundaries are not usually well defined between different tasks.
-However, most existing continual learning methods rely on the presence of sharp boundaries between tasks to determine when to consolidate the knowledge.
-We show that EBMs are able to flexibly perform CL across different setups, and perform well on the \emph{boundary-agnostic} setting as well.
+However, most existing CL methods rely on the presence of sharp, known boundaries between tasks to determine when to consolidate the knowledge.
+We show that EBMs are able to flexibly perform CL across different setups, and perform well on the \emph{boundary-free} setting as well.